 You can also add a new playlist from here.
-You can add a single video to as many playlists as you want – so for example you could have playlists for each year group and for each subject or faculty, and add videos to the relevant year group and subject playlists.
+You can add a single video to as many playlists as you want — so for example you could have playlists of videos for each year group and subject.

 You can also add any existing YouTube video to one of your playlists in exactly the same way, helping students to find videos on YouTube that will support their learning.

-The final step is to embed your video in your Edublogs or CampusPress site.
+The final step is to embed your video in your Edublogs, CampusPress, or WordPress site.
 You’ll be pleased to know that this is very easy to do.

 Then go back to your post and paste that URL into the post.
 Your copied text will immediately disappear and be replaced by the video:

 Publish or update your post or page in the normal way and you’ll see that the video is embedded into the live post so that anyone can watch it or go to YouTube to do so: